Why Does My House Smell Like Sewage

 Although you can remove clogs through various methods, it is best to have a professional deal because more significant clogs can often damage your pipes.

-P-traps are also an essential part of your washing machine drainage.
-Today’s washing machines come with flexible hose pipes connected to a drain box and a P-trap.
+P-traps are also essential for washing machine drainage.
+Today’s washing machines have flexible hose pipes connected to a drain box and a P-trap.

 The flexible hose pipe can often be installed incorrectly, which leads to sewage-like smells seeping out of the machine; the hose is sometimes installed too far into the drain box pipe, which limits the functioning of the P-trap.

-To stop sewage-like smells in the house due to the washing machine, you need to pull back the drain hose pipe from the drain box and keep it only 8 inches away.
+To eliminate sewage-like smells in the house caused by the washing machine, pull back the drain hose pipe from the drain box and keep it only 8 inches away.
 This will allow the P-Trap to function normally, and the smells will be eliminated.

 Clogged Vent Pipe